- Am I at a disadvantage regarding course enrollment if I attend a later orientation session?

 - How does course enrollment work at orientation?

 First-year students meet with Orientation Leaders (OLs) and Faculty Advisors in small groups to build and review course selections.
-Students will have a pre-assigned course registration time, during which enrollment specialists will input their schedules into the Student Information System (SIS) and enroll in their classes.
+Students will have a pre-assigned course registration time, during which they will input their schedules into the Student Information System (SIS) and enroll in their classes.
 Faculty advisors will be available for students with questions.

 Transfer students meet with Orientation Leaders and Faculty Advisors to review a schedule in the morning.
 Transfer students will input their schedules into SIS and enroll in their classes for the upcoming semester.